Marketers are unhappy with the level of integration between the different technology tools they use to do their jobs.

 It’s an issue Which-50 has been interrogating with marketing executives, experts and analysts over the last three months, as we’ve tried to understand what’s driving a level of frustration with marketing technology solutions.

 The research, which we conducted in partnership with Cheetah Digital, included a survey of 170 executives, along with 12 in-depth interviews with C-suite executives.
-The findings were released at a panel discussion in Melbourne this week.
+The findings were released at a panel discussion in Melbourne in mid August.

 - Download Our Strategy First report that describes the integration and other challenges CMOs are facing